Cushion Cut Diamonds

-Below, please see the ideal table, depth and length to width ratio combinations for cushion cuts.
+Below you'll find the ideal table and depth for cushion cuts as well as length to width ratio combinations for these stones.
 One additional important consideration when selecting a cushion cut is the color.
 Cushions tend to show color more than round diamonds.
 A G color cushion will look closer to an H color diamond.

 Depth % for Cushion Diamonds

 Length to width Ratio for Cushion Diamonds